-An Ideas Lab is an interactive workshop on a focused problem and typically involves up to 30 participants.
-This Ideas Lab aims to stimulate thinking in promising new, or currently under-developed research areas relevant to the successful design and fabrication of a synthetic cell.
+An Ideas Lab is an interactive workshop on a focused problem and typically involves approximately 30 participants.
+This Ideas Lab aims to stimulate thinking in promising new, or currently under-developed research areas relevant to non-coding RNAs.

 Participants will be expected to engage constructively in dialogue with one another, the facilitators, and the Director and Mentors to develop collaborative research proposals.
 Collaboration is an integral aspect of the activity.